-This year the holiday falls on a Saturday, which makes it great (or worse).
 Bar crawls all day, parades, hordes of people in the streets, and most of the U.S. population pretending to be Irish.

 It also means we are only subject to green foods once a year.
 Who can honestly say this looks appetizing?

 St. Patty’s Day, for some reason, makes most of us lose our common sense.
 We get wrapped up in pretending to be something we’re not and it brings out some poor decisions.
 Like wearing whatever this is.

 St. Patty’s Day is the one holiday we spend being Irish, whether or not we actually are.
 This has us thinking: what good actually comes out of pretending to be something you’re not?
 A short-lived afternoon of fun?
 More often than not, this facade we put on once a year just results in hazy memories, a raging headache, and regret.
 So much regret.

 Believe it or not, pretending to be Irish for a day is a lot like pretending to be a web designer.
 In the moment, it seems like a great idea.
 But along the way you’ll make some poor decisions, end up with a few headaches, and once again, regret.

 Most people are not web designers, but that does not stop them from trying to build their own website.
 Just about every business owner knows they need to have a marketing budget.
 But for some reason, when it comes to building the most essential piece of marketing material, a website, the budget often disappears.
 Or business owners think they can do it themselves.

 Let’s take a step-by-step look at the process of building your own website.